 Consulting the Experts

 I quickly discovered one monumental problem: modern medicine is largely incompetent regarding benzodiazepines.
 This is especially surprising considering benzodiazepine withdrawal is one of the deadliest known to medicine.
 Everything physicians suggested not only failed, but also made the situation much worse.
-Some of the ideas posed, that I would discover later were potentially deadly, included: abrupt cessation, admission to a detox center, a rapid month-long taper, removing one dosage per week, switching amongst different shorter- and longer-acting benzodiazepines (usually at incorrect equivalence rates), taking two benzodiazepines simultaneously to “cancel out” the symptoms, adding random medications, and, most upsetting and unhelpful, total denial of the problem altogether.
+Some of the ideas posed, that I would discover later were potentially deadly, included: abrupt cessation, admission to a detox center, a rapid month-long taper, removing one dosage per week, switching amongst different shorter- and longer-acting benzodiazepines (usually at incorrect equivalence rates), taking two benzodiazepines simultaneously to “cancel out” the symptoms, adding random medications, placing me in a voluntary coma, and, most upsetting and unhelpful, total denial of the problem altogether.
 Two physicians even “fired” me as a patient, implying I was a liability.
 It was as if I was being gaslit.
 I lost confidence in medicine altogether, but kept trying.
 This couldn’t be.
 Surely, somebody would eventually know what was going on?

 But nobody did.
 The explanations, medical opinions, and proposed options just continued to get more preposterous, finally culminating with a few doctors admitting, “This just happens to some patients.
 I don’t have a clue what to do for you.
 You should stay on the medication for the rest of your life.”
 I was stunned.
 No answers were available at all?
 Their solution was simply that I was stuck in a hell of their creating for the rest of my life with no help?
 A lifetime of feeling this way simply wasn’t an option for me.
 Not to mention I had many concerns around the risks of taking benzodiazepines during pregnancy, and wanted the benzodiazepines out of the way before starting a family.
 The reality of my situation slowly sunk in: I was trapped on a medication that was making me sick, that I didn’t want to take anymore, and I was completely on my own to figure out how to get off of it.